 one. two.
 For this reason I usually like to post salads and other lighter foods on Mondays, but I’m switching things up today because sometimes you just need a #cookiemonday (or in this case a coconut macaroon Monday) and that’s ok.

-This coconut macaroon recipe is from Angela Liddon’s new book, Oh She Glows Every Day.
+This coconut macaroons recipe is from Angela Liddon’s new book, Oh She Glows Every Day.
 I’m sure you all have it by now, right?
 If you don’t, and you’re vegan (and even if you’re not), you’re going to love it.
 It’s packed with SO MANY yummy vegan recipes and some especially show-stopping desserts.
 There’s even an entire chapter devoted to vegan cookies because Angela is a girl after my own heart.

-Flip them over and drizzle the tops with chocolate and TRY to make yours a little prettier than the mess I made here:
+Then, flip them over and drizzle the tops with chocolate and TRY to make yours a little prettier than the mess I made here:

 - 1 cup raw almonds, ground into a fine meal* (see note)

 - 1½ cups unsweetened shredded coconut